1. StreamNative Platform

 5. (Optional) Click New Topic to add more topics for the namespace.

-This section describes how to manage topics using the StreamNative Console.
+This section describes how to manage topics through the StreamNative Console.
+For how to use pulsarctl to manage topics, see pulsarctl command reference.

-You can check detailed information about the target topic, unload, and compact topics, as well as configure the subscription name of the topics.
+You can view detailed information about the target topic, unload, terminate, compact, and offload topics, as well as configure the subscription name of the topics.

 To perform basic operations for a topic, follow these steps.